jonlpersson/ed-latimore/site/_posts/2020-02-28-learn-how-to-be-a-better-person-in-10-steps.md

 This is because people are the most important thing in life.

-No matter how digital or automatic the world becomes, it's still driven and operated by humans.
+No matter how digital or automatic the world becomes, humans still drive and operate it.
 You don't need to be super popular and have a million best friends.
 You just need a few people you care about who care about you in return.

 Your ability to interact with other people is [key to your success](/10-secrets-to-success/).
 There is no penalty for being likable.
 Nothing bad comes from making a person feel good.
 No evil will befall you if you help people.

 Being a better friend or family member is often as simple as being a good listener.
-We connect with one one another not just through the shared experiences in our daily life, but also by sharing our stories, perspectives, and reflections.
+We connect with one another not just through the shared experiences in our daily life, but also by sharing our stories, perspectives, and reflections.

 Think about it.
 You feel better when people listen to you with an open heart and mind.
 So if you treat others with this same respect, then it's a guarantee that your relationships will flourish.

 The key to becoming a better person is to fill your life with meaningful relationships that give you something to live for outside of your own personal quest for the acquisition of status and objects.

-### 4) Live with purpose
+## 4) Live with purpose

 Your purpose in life doesn't need to be extravagant.
 It doesn't require sacrifice and suffering.
 Your purpose in life doesn't need to be original or profound.
 It doesn't even require a lifelong commitment.